The Flow State in Adventure Sports: What Is It and How to Tap into It More Often

 What is the flow state?

 Many people have adopted the terms ‘achieving flow’ or ‘being in the zone,’ often using them when referring to work and productivity.
 But the flow state is about much more than that.
 It is about being one with your surroundings.
 Being one with nature, with the wave you are surfing, the mountain you are climbing, the powdery snow you are skiing, the music you are listening to, the story you are writing, or any challenging task you must complete.

 When you’re in the zone, you are entirely absorbed in an activity.
 The chatter in your mind stops.
 Everything is quiet and the goal is clear.
 Worries, fears, inhibitions, all melt away.
 Hunger, pain, fatigue, all disappear.
 You zone out reality, your attention is undivided, and you experience a state of heightened awareness.

-Steven Kotler, director of research for the Flow Genome Project and author of The Rise of Superman: Decoding the Science of Ultimate Human Performance, says “Flow is an optimal state of consciousness, when you feel and perform your best.
+Steven Kotler, director of research for the Flow Research Collective and author of The Rise of Superman: Decoding the Science of Ultimate Human Performance, says “Flow is an optimal state of consciousness, when you feel and perform your best.
 It’s the moment of total absorption.
 Time speeds up or slows down like a freeze-frame effect.
 Mental and physical ability go through roof, and the brain takes in more information per second, processing it more deeply.”